Prompt Estimation from Prototypes for Federated Prompt Tuning of Vision Transformers: Related Work

 \subsection{Prompt Tuning and Federated Learning:}

 As the fine-tuning of the foundational models became ubiquitous for downstream tasks in centralized learning~\citep{bommasani2021opportunities, DosovitskiyB0WZ21,radford2021learning}, prompt tuning techniques were originally proposed in the NLP community~\citep{li-liang-2021-prefix,liu2022p}.
 Recently, Visual Prompt Tuning (VPT) was proposed for prompt tuning in ViT models, demonstrating its efficiency.
 ViT based FL ~\citep{qu2022rethinking} shows robustness to heterogeneity.
 However, due to heavy communication costs, prompt-tuning on pre-trained VIT models gained attention.
 In the recent literature, prompt tuning for FL has been proposed in methods like SGPT~\citep{deng_unlock}, FedPR~\citep{feng2023learning}, pFedPG~\citep{yang2023efficient} and also in the context of Vision and Language models FedOTP~\citep{li2024global}.
 SGPT relies on group-specific prompts and requires alternate training due to a non-differentiable selection mechanism. pFedPG depends on full client participation, while FedOTP assumes access to both text and image encoders.
-We address these limitations by introducing class-specific prompts and a novel per-sample prompt-mixing strategy based on class priors and \texttt{cls}-token prototypes.
+We address these limitations by introducing class-specific prompts and a novel per-sample prompt-mixing strategy based on class priors and \texttt{cls}-token prototypes. {~\cite{10651258} explore prompt-based domain adaptation by tuning prompts in pre-trained vision–language models for cross-domain transfer.}